 Top Taiwan style tips

-- Taipei is very fashionable and Western fashion is very popular, even shorts.
+- Taipei is very fashionable and Western fashion is very popular.

 - The local people appreciate it if you dress up when visiting restaurants and evening venues.

-- You can purchase almost any kind of clothing although the sizes are far smaller than you may be used to in the West.
+- You can also purchase almost any kind of clothing, although the sizes are far smaller than you may be used to in the West.

 - Our advice would be to make sure you take enough underwear as even their large size is small by Western standards.

-- Take your sunscreen (we love the Riemann P20 range for 10 hour protection), but buy an umbrella there – it can make all the difference in the sun.
+- Take your sunscreen (we love the Riemann P20 range for 10 hour protection).

 Pack for the weather

 - Taiwan has a tropical climate and is humid and warm all year round, although it is coolest in January, February and March, when warmer layers will be needed.